What is Put Option?

 Conclusion

-A put option serves as a powerful financial instrument that empowers investors to manage risk and capitalize on market movements.
+A put option serves as a powerful financial instrument that empowers investors to manage risk and capitalise on market movements.
 Purchasing a put option, gives an investor the right, but not the obligation, to sell an underlying asset at a predetermined price within a specified timeframe.
-Knowing what is a put option, and its advantages, can help you in many ways.
+Knowing what is a put option with an example, and its advantages, can help you in many ways.
 This flexibility is particularly valuable in volatile markets, where price fluctuations can be unpredictable.
 The versatility of put options makes them a useful tool for investors seeking to navigate the uncertainties of the stock market, and you can check different options contracts from the stock market app.